AllKind/iptables-bash_completion/README.md

 This completion specification follows the logic of iptables and will only show commands and options, when they are available for the current context (combination of commands and/or options).
+Also some values entered by the user are check for validity and completion will not continue afterwards.
 Providing some kind of interactive help.

 - Show and complete commands and options.
-- Show and complete targets and builtin or user-defined chains.
+- Show and complete matches, targets and builtin and/or user-defined chains.
-- Show and complete set names, services, protocols, active interfaces, cpu numbers, routing realms, user and group names, NFLOG logging groups.
+- Dynamicylly retrieve, show and complete: set names, services, protocols, active interfaces, cpu numbers, routing realms, user and group names, NFLOG logging groups.
-- Show and complete various arguments for matches and targets.
+- Show and complete various arguments for matches and targets (those which are in any way predictable).

 Installation